eth-pass/nextjs-sample-app/README.md

 #### 429 alchemy-api errors / rate limiting errors
 - The app leverages `wagmi`'s free RPC provider (see `pages/_app.tsx`).
 This provider is subject to rate limiting and is not 100% reliable, especially for production.
-- You can reference `wagmi`'s documentation on how to set up a private provider [here](https://wagmi.sh/docs/providers/public).
+- If your use case requires a reliable provider, please reference `wagmi`'s [documentation](https://wagmi.sh/docs/providers/public) on how to set up your own provider with alchemy/infura/etc.